John Dennett: Other work

+In 1816 he found a pair of Anglo-Saxon brooches in a chalk pit near Shalcombe into which the contents of a barrow had fallen.

-A short time before his death, Dennett was appointed (apparently as some recognition of his services as an inventor) custodian of Carisbrooke Castle.
+Shortly before his death, Dennett was appointed custodian of Carisbrooke Castle.
 He had a practical knowledge of antiquities, and was a corresponding member of the British Archaeological Association.
 He contributed to its journal (vols. i–v) short accounts of various antiquities found in England, and read a paper on the barrows of the Isle of Wight at the Winchester congress of the association in 1845.

 He died on 10 July 1852, aged sixty-two.